IBM/watsonx-prompt-lab/docs/pre-work/README.md

 3. [Create a sandbox project](#3-create-a-sandbox-project-in-watsonxai)

 ## 1. Create an IBM Cloud account
-Go to https://ibm.biz/watsonx-promocode and request a featureCode, using the password provided.
+Go to [https://ibm.biz/watsonx-promocode](https://ibm.biz/watsonx-promocode) and request a featureCode, using the password provided by your instructor.

 ![img.png](../images/feature-code.png)